Amadeus of Lausanne: Spirituality

 As bishop, Amadeus often went on retreat at Haut-Crêt Abbey, located 15 km east of Lausanne.
 His Marian devotions are famous, but he also venerated St. Agnes a great deal because her memorial day (January 21) was the day Amadeus was born, began school, entered the novitiate, took his monastic vows, was made abbot, and consecrated a bishop.

 Marian Homilies

 The eight Marian sermons are his most famous writings.
 As a result, he is often quoted as a classic proponent of Marian piety in the 12th century.
 The seventh homily is particularly relevant, since Pope Pius XII quoted from it in his Apostolic Constitution Munificentissimus Deus (1950) regarding the Assumption of Mary.

 Veneration

 Veneration was reportedly approved in 1710 by Pope Clement XI.
 His cult was confirmed on December 9, 1903 (the group "Theobald of Vienna and his 16 companions") by Pope Pius X.

 Feast day

-His memorial day is January 28, but the day of his death on August 27 is also mentioned.
+His memorial day August 27, the day of his death.
 In the diocese of Lausanne-Geneva-Friborg, he is commemorated on August 30.